Who's who in the New Forest

 Lee is in charge of ensuring we meet our Higher Level Stewardship (HLS) targets.
 These targets are laid out by Natural England and involve maintaining and improving our commons in the New Forest for lowland heathland habitats.
 This involves organising contractor work, writing management plans and line managing our two countryside rangers, Dave and Mike.

-Catherine Supple – Area Ranger
+Jake White – Area Ranger

-Jake White – Community Ranger
+Jen Sutton – Community Ranger

 Dave Johnson and Michael Handley – Countryside Rangers

 Dave and Mike are our guys on the ground, implementing much of the practical conservation and maintenance work that is required on our commons.
-This can involve maintaining culverts, fence lines, gates and felling trees to support out conservation habitat management.
+This can involve maintaining culverts, fence lines, gates and felling trees to support our conservation habitat management.